AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: AI-Optimized Resource Allocation and Trajectory Planning

 Compared to terrestrial base stations, aerial nodes can dynamically reposition to maintain LoS links, adapt to ground user movement, and exploit location-dependent channel conditions.
 But every repositioning decision also impacts delay and power consumption.
 For example, hovering closer to users can improve SNR but consumes excessive power for rotary-wing UAVs.
 Similarly, fixed-wing UAVs that are efficient for wide-area scanning but cannot hover require periodic trajectory planning.

-Deep reinforcement learning and trajectory-aware resource optimization might be well-tailored to address these multidimensional trade-offs in practical applications.
+\looseness = -1 Deep reinforcement learning and trajectory-aware resource optimization might be well-tailored to address these multidimensional trade-offs in practical applications.
 The RL life cycle for LAE resource optimization starts with the UAV observing its environment, including its position, channel state, and weather.
 Based on a learned policy, it selects an action like adjusting its trajectory or adjusting transmit power.
 After executing the action, it receives a reward for performance and stability.
 This experience updates the policy through iterative learning, often using techniques like experience replay and target networks.
 Over time, this loop of sensing, acting, and learning enables UAVs to adapt to dynamic airspace conditions efficiently.

 For example, in~\cite{10891537}, it is shown that the digital twin network (DNT) combining gated recurrent units (GRUs) with value decomposition networks (VDN) enables distributed agents like UAVs and base stations to collaboratively optimize spectrum and computing resources.
 This approach outperforms independent Q-learning baselines, showing the power of cooperative learning.
-Another interesting study~\cite{shamsoshoara2024joint} combines apprenticeship learning and inverse reinforcement learning (IRL) to create optimal policies from expert demonstrations.
-IRL models capture the intent behind expert actions, which allows UAVs to generalize better than traditional behavioral cloning.
 This is especially useful in LAE environments where manual design of reward functions is difficult due to complex, dynamic objectives.